swapab/go-lab-pro/README.md

 - Commit often with small, meaningful messages
 - Use `NOTES.md` in each folder to summarize what was learned
 - Compare Go 1.23 vs 1.24 once basics are done
+- Revisit older code when upgrading to Go 1.24 to see what changed